ytiurin/ripple/README.md

-# ripple
-Ripple effect on any element
+# Ripple effect in CSS and JavaScript